SEC Commissioner Hester Peirce Proposes a Safe Harbour for Crypto Start-Ups

 This proposal could infuse a breath in the ailing crypto markets and would allow young entrepreneurs to take the initial risks without worrying too much about regulations.
 Applauding the move, Binance CEO Changpeng Zhao tweeted that this is a significant step, and other countries will follow the footsteps of the US.

 The move could also motivate SEC’s Indian counterparts, who have been at the throat of the crypto industry, causing a number of Indian crypto projects to fade away.
 Nischal Shetty, founder, and CEO of WazirX, India’s leading crypto trading platform, also commended the proposal.
+Read full review of Wazirx here.
 He said,

 “Huge!
 What a smart proposal.
 Raise money through a token sale and you have 3 years to decentralise.
 Exactly what the Crypto ecosystem needs.
 This will encourage so much more development towards decentralised Internet.”

 Speaking at the International Blockchain Congress 2020, on Thursday in Chicago, Peirce put forward the proposal, which can become a reality only after a majority of commissioners of the SEC approve it.
 Once approved, the burden of exuberant compliances would ease down, though the development team would be required to disclose the names, relevant experience, qualifications, attributes, and skills of each member, and the start-up would have to facilitate the analysis of specific facts and evaluation of circumstances.
 She further said,